gmartin7/bloom-parse-server/README.md

 #### develop branch

 Once changes have been pushed to the develop branch,
-1. Go to the Azure portal
+1. Go to the Azure portal (portal.azure.com).
+Access must be granted by LTOps.
-2. Open the bloom-parse-server-development app service.
+2. Open the bloom-parse-server-develop app service.
 3. Open Deployment slots.
    - Note that steps 2 and 3 can be skipped by opening the staging app service directly.
 4. Open bloom-parse-server-develop-staging.